 Saute the Aromatics

 Heat the oil in a large stock pot and saute the onion, carrots, and celery (known as the “aromatics”–because they make your kitchen smell AMAZING and build flavor as they cook).
 You’ll season during this step with garlic, salt, pepper, and red pepper flakes.

 To thicken the soup some, add in some flour and cook for a minute or two.
-(For gluten-free version, just use gluten-free all-purpose flour or completely omit this ingredients and add 1-2 cups less chicken broth.)
+(For gluten-free version, just use gluten-free all-purpose flour or completely omit this ingredient and add 1-2 cups less chicken broth.)

-Add More Soup Ingredients and Cook the Soup
+Add More Ingredients & Cook

 Stir in the chicken stock, tomatoes, tomato paste, sugar, salt and pepper, stirring and scrapping the bottom of the pan for any browned bits (these add flavor).

 Bring to a boil, then reduce heat to a simmer and cover partially.
 Cook for about 15-20 minutes, or until all the vegetables are very tender, stirring and scraping the bottom occasionally.

 Use an immersion blender to puree the soup in the pot until fairly smooth.
 (Or, you can transfer the soup in batches to a large blender.
 Please be careful during this step!
 Don’t fill the blender full.
 Cover the lid with a towel and hold securely while blending so the lid doesn’t pop off.
 Carefully, return the puree to the saucepan.)